mapbox/dr-ui/docs/src/pages/guides/batfish-helpers.md

 import React from 'react';
 import topics from '@mapbox/batfish/data/topics';

-class SideBar extends React.Component {
+class PageShell extends React.Component {
   render() {
-    const topicList = topics['/dr-ui/examples/'].topics;
+    return (
+      <PageLayout topics={topics} />;
+    )
   }
 }
 ```

 ### Output

-- The shape of topics is an object, where the top-level keys are pathnames for top level pages that have subpages with `topics` or `topic`.
+- The shape of topics is an object, where the top-level keys are pathnames for top-level pages that have subpages with `topics` or `topic`.
   - Each object has a `topics`.
 It contains a unique list of topics, ordered by count of pages with that topic.
     - Each topic has `pages`.
 It contains metadata for each page that has that topic.